fizera-gi/TX_RX_esp32CAM_MKRWAN/README.md

 ## 🔗 System Architecture
 1. **ESP32-CAM** captures an image → sends raw JPEG buffer over **UART**.
 2. **MKR WAN (TX)** fragments the image into **255-byte packets** → transmits them via **LoRa 434 MHz**.
-3. **MKR WAN (RX)** receives the fragments → reassembles the JPEG → forwards to PC via **Serial USB**.
+3. **MKR WAN (RX)** receives the fragments → forwards to PC via **Serial USB**.
-4. **Python post-processing** filters duplicates and saves the received buffer as a `.jpg` file.
+4. **Python post-processing** Takes the HEX fragments and reassembles the JPEG then filters the duplicates and saves the received buffer as a `.jpg` file.
 (The python code is not included in this project but you can easily write a simple python code " hex -> .JPEG "

 ## 📡 Transmission Settings